apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/finding_links.md

 So, if a link is just an HTML element, and the URL is just an attribute, this means that we can collect links exactly the same way as we collected data.💡 Easy!

-To test this theory in a browser, we can try running the following code in our DevTools console on any website.
+To test this theory in the browser, we can try running the following code in our DevTools console on any website.

 ```JavaScript
 // Select all the <a> elements.